chrispham0502/PackageTrackingApp/README.md

 # PackageTrackingApp
-An app designed to give the user automated updates of packages
+An app designed to give the user automated updates on packages